 Visualization 1: Average polls taken to draw a 5-star character vs number of polls.

-Visualization 2: Bar chart for frequency of “Gacha”.
+Visualization 2: Time river of the Recharge turnover

 Visualization 3: Total character count for all the open source “Gacha” data, allows for animation showing the change of character count over time.